sebawita/KinveyChat/Articles/chatbot-with-Alexa/readme.md

 - which payment **card** they want to use
 - to **confirm** their selection

-Then finally, it should either execute the top up (if confirmed), or cancel the process (if confirmation rejected).
+Then finally, it should either execute the top up (if confirmed) or cancel the process (if confirmation rejected).

 ### API